shuozhixu/CMS-EAM_2025/README.md

 ### HfTiZr

-Data files for both random and CSRO HfTiZr are from [another project](https://github.com/shuozhixu/MSMSE_2025).
+Data files for both random and CSRO HfTiZr were built earlier.

 #### Random HfTiZr